ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Areas of fog and a slight chance of showers and thunderstorms.
+         <h3>Overnight</h3>Areas of fog.
 Mostly cloudy, with a low around 71.
-East northeast wind around
+East northeast wind around 1 mph.<br></div>
-         2 mph.
-Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Areas of fog and a chance of showers and thunderstorms before 8am, then patchy fog and a chance of showers and thunderstorms
+         <h3>Friday</h3>Areas of fog before 9am, then a slight chance of showers and thunderstorms between 9am and noon, then a chance of showers
-         between 8am and 10am, then a chance of showers and thunderstorms between 10am and 1pm, then a chance of showers and thunderstorms.
+         and thunderstorms between noon and 1pm, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 88.
 East southeast wind around 3 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">